 - Do you want to be hands-on or free?

-Also, create engaging posts, be consistent and also stay in touch with your audience.
-Would you like to take part in the day-to-day activities?
-Or allow an agency handle it for you while you focus on other things?
+Also, create engaging posts, be consistent, and also stay in touch with your audience.
+Would you like to take part in day-to-day activities?
+Or allow an agency to handle it for you while you focus on other things?